KeyboardKit/KeyboardKit/README.md

 ## Demo Application

 `KeyboardKit` contains a demo app that contains different kind of keyboards, like numeric keyboards, system keyboards, row-based keyboards and a grid-based emoji keyboard.

-In your own apps, you can use `App Groups` to share settings between the hosting application and the keyboard extension, e.g. to let the user configure the keyboard in the hosting application.
-However, since the demo app can't use App Groups, it has two keyboard extensions instead.

 ## Contact me